dictybase-playground/refactored-slate-editor/README.md

 _/editor_ - main folder containing all editor features

-- root directory contains the `PageEditor` component, the heart of the editor
+- this root directory contains the `PageEditor` component, the heart of the editor
 - `PageEditor` contains the main logic of the editor (`value`, `onChange`) and passes them to the toolbar and Slate `Editor` components
 - `PageEditor` also maintains the `plugins` array, `renderMark` and `renderNode` functions for easy identification as to what is going inside the editor